BLSQ/iaso/docs/Azure-Storage-Configuration.md

 ### Common Issues

 1. **Authentication Errors**: Verify your account name and key are correct
-2. **Container Not Found**: Containers are created automatically, but ensure your account has proper permissions
+2. **Container Not Found**: The container is created automatically, but ensure your account has proper permissions
 3. **CORS Issues**: Configure CORS settings in Azure Storage if accessing from web browsers

 ### CORS Configuration